 Magic Stone can give up to three people in your party a ranged attack.
 As a Druid or Warlock, you just turn one, two, or three pebbles into imbued peddles during your bonus turn.
 Hand them out to your team, and during their turn, they can pelt whatever target within 60 feet.

 Using this powerful transmutation cantrip before even starting the fight is one of the best ways to do chip damage.
 The damage that stacks when 3 PCs throw these with magic imbued peddles is massive.
-Did you know that the spell does more harm than a fire bolt if you are at level one?
+Did you know that the spell does more damage than a fire bolt if you are at level one?

 The best combination for Magic Stone is with Agonizing Blast if you are a warlock.
 Agonizing Blast is the heavy-hitter in this scenario that gives you an excellent high eldritch evocation that will turn most beginner monsters you come across to dust.